 Small Learning Communities

-The SIS Program is a college preparation core program typically found in any of the specialized high school.
+The School of International Studies is a college preparation core program typically found in any of the specialized high school.
 The SIS program is geared to the student with strong interest in the humanities, law, and sciences, preparing SIS student to take some of the advanced placement course offered at Curtis High School.

 The Computer Business Institute prepares student for college and/ or full-time employment.
 They must satisfy all standard academic requirements in addition to computer and business courses.
 Student learn the latest computer software and business applications in their business classes.
 Student have the option of joining CO-OP for their senior year.

-Law influences every aspect of our lives.
-Everyone requires knowledge of how our laws were written and their impact upon our lives.
-The program offers a four year preparation for a college major in the legal field.
+The Law House House offers a four year preparation for a college major in the legal field.
 The Human and Legal Studies small learning community provides understanding of and preparation for law-related careers in the business world.
 Coursework includes Trial and Debate, Mentor Law and Paralegal Studies.We are partnered with John Jay College of Criminal Justice.

 The Journalism Institute offers students opportunities to explore the following: writing, layout, photojournalism, documentary film, broadcasting and print production.
 The institute annually publishes eight newspapers, and nationally recognized yearbook.
 It also participates in partnerships with local media outlets.

 The Performing and Visual Arts House is a four year hands-on program of sequential course work.
 Student become members of a performing ensembles, participating in theatrical productions or demonstrate work in art exhibitions.
 This program focuses on college preparation for a career in the arts-related fields.